goyalarchit/elm-dagre/README.md

 ## Future Work

-1. Write Test cases using elm-test.
+- [ ] Write Test cases using elm-test.
-2. Use elm-explorations/benchmark to benchmark the performance of both Dagre and Draw modules.
+- [ ] Use elm-explorations/benchmark to benchmark the performance of both Dagre and Render modules.
-3. Add layout support to Dagre for the following
+- [ ] Add layout support to Dagre for the following
-   1. Self loops
+  - [ ] Self loops
-   2. Parallel Edges
+  - [ ] Parallel Edges